Cherednik and Hecke algebras of varieties with a finite group action: The Cherednik algebra of a -variety

 \subsection{Finite dimensional $H_{t,c,\psi,X,G}$-modules}

-An $H_{t,c,\psi,X,G}$-module is a quasicoherent sheaf on $X/G$ with a compatible action of the sheaf of algebras $H_{t,c,\psi,X,G}$.
+\begin{definition} An $H_{t,c,\psi,X,G}$-module is a quasicoherent sheaf on $X/G$ with a compatible action of the sheaf of algebras $H_{t,c,\psi,X,G}$. \end{definition}

 Of special interest is the category of finitely generated $H_{t,c,\psi,X,G}$-modules $M$, i.e., quotients of $H_{t,c,\psi,X,G}^{\oplus n}$.
-This category is a generalization of the category of finitely generated $G$-equivariant twisted D-modules on $X$, and deserves a special study, but we will limit ourselves to discussing finite dimensional objects $M$ in this category, i.e., such that the space of sections $M(U)$ on every open set $U$ is finite dimensional.
+This category is a generalization of the category of finitely generated $G$-equivariant twisted D-modules on $X$, and deserves a special study, but we will limit ourselves to discussing finite dimensional objects $M$ in this category, i.e., such that the space of sections $\Gamma(U,M)$ on every open set $U$ is finite dimensional.
 Such modules exist for $t=0$ and also for $t\ne 0$ and special values of $c$.

 For $x\in X$, let $G_x$ be the stabilizer of $x$ in $G$; then $G_x\subset GL(T_xX)$.
 Let $c_x$ be the function on the set of conjugacy classes of complex reflections in $G_x$ defined by $c_x(g)=c(Y_g,g)$, where $Y_g$ is the component of $X^g$ that passes through $x$.